 In the PropBank view, each line of data contains information about the predicate argument structures of a particular verb instance.
 The elements are represented using space-separated columns, as follows:

-wsj-filename sentence terminal tagger frameset inflection proplabel proplabel
+filename sentence terminal tagger frameset ------ proplabel proplabel description.

 The content of each column is described in detail below, with both English and Chinese examples given.